BitcoinDesign/Guide/guide/onboarding/creating-a-new-wallet.md

 Most wallets will begin the onboarding process with creating a new or restoring an existing wallet.
 Clearly, users new to bitcoin will be going through the flow of creating a new wallet.

-Once an individual selects “create a new wallet”, it’s typical for beginner-friendly applications to first present informational carousels that provide a high-level overview of the implications, benefits, and responsibility that comes with having a [non-custodial]({{ '/guide/glossary/#non-custodial--custodial-wallet' | relative_url }}) wallet.
+Once an individual selects “create a new wallet”, it’s typical for beginner-friendly applications to first present informational carousels that provide a high-level overview of the implications, benefits, and responsibility that comes with having a [self-custodial]({{ '/guide/glossary/#self-custody' | relative_url }}) wallet.
 This moment is a great place to explain that, unlike traditional centralized financial products, a user’s “account” information cannot be recovered by the respective company.
 Rather, it is up to the user to safely protect their wallet information.

 </div>

-{% include /tip/open.html label="Don’t hide the implications of a non-custodial wallet" icon="forbid" color="red" %}
+{% include /tip/open.html label="Don’t hide the implications of a self-custodial wallet" icon="forbid" color="red" %}

-Within your onboarding process, be clear about what it means to have a non-custodial wallet and the responsibility that they must accept.
+Within your onboarding process, be clear about what it means to have a self-custodial wallet and the responsibility that they must accept.
 Within your onboarding process, be clear that your respective team cannot recover "account" information.

 {% include /tip/close.html %}